nuuuwan/news_lk3_data/README.md

 *2024-06-14 11:36:00* · [`economynextcom`](https://economynext.com/sri-lanka-china-bilateral-political-consultation-held-in-beijing-policies-reviewed-167992/) · `en`

-ECONOMYNEXT – Annual bilateral political consultation meeting between top officials of Sri Lanka and China is held in Beijing this week with the review of some bilateral policies , |Sri Lanka’s Foreign Ministry officials said.
+ECONOMYNEXT – An annual bilateral political consultation meeting between top officials of Sri Lanka and China is held in Beijing this week to review some bilateral policies, Sri Lanka’s Foreign Ministry officials said.

 Foreign Secretary Aruni Wijewardane and Acting Director General for East Asia Division Poshitha Perera represented Sri Lanka in the Beijing meeting, officials said.

 “It is an annual event.
 Basically some review on the bilateral policies take place,” Foreign Minister Ali Sabry told EconomyNext.

-Another official said there was nothing “unusual topics” reviewed in the meeting.
+Another official said there was no “unusual topics” reviewed in the meeting.

-This year’s consultation meeting comes after a milk hiccup in diplomatic relations between the both countries after Sri Lanka banned Chinese research vessels calling the island nation for research purposes for one year.
+This year’s consultation meeting comes after a mild hiccup in diplomatic relations between both countries after Sri Lanka banned Chinese research vessels calling at the island nation for research purposes for one year.

-The ban came after strong protest by India, which had cited security threats from such research ships, Sri Lanka government officials have said.
+The ban came after strong protests by India, which had cited security threats from such research ships, Sri Lanka government officials have said.

 ...